Matt McCoy (actor): Career

 In 2014, McCoy began appearing as a spokesperson in commercials for The Hartford Insurance Company, identified as a customer on the "compensated endorser" principle.
-He once again appeared as a spokesperson in The Hartford commercials in 2019, these commercials directed towards AARP members; and in 2021, he was joined by his real-life wife Mary for at least one ad.
+He once again appeared as a spokesperson in The Hartford commercials in 2019, these commercials directed toward AARP members; and in 2021, he was joined by his real-life wife Mary for at least one ad.